 It was our first trip together

-It was our first time to go to Quezon province
+It was our first time going to Quezon province

 Truth be told, I felt indecisive about our trip.
 I didn’t know about the island and this girl.

-It was a 2d1n stay so we didn’t have a luxury of time.
+It was a 2d1n stay so we didn’t have the luxury of time.

 There are three famous islets in Quezon province: Dampalitan, Puting Buhangin and Borawan.
 We were searching for the best option possible to hop around the three islands and where to spend most of our time.

-Our boatman suggested to have an overnight stay at Dampalitan.
+Our boatman suggested having an overnight stay at Dampalitan.
 We’d proceed to Puting Buhangin early in the morning and head to Borawan in the afternoon.
 We agreed.

 We arrived at Dampalitan at sunset.
 To say that this view is perfect is an understatement.

 The island has this unspoiled beauty and it’s so tranquil.
-There was no electricity, hotels and mobile connectivity.
-You could only hear the waves, the breeze and the birds.
+There was no electricity, hotels or mobile connectivity.
+You could only hear the waves, the breeze, and the birds.

 I had only seen three tents fetched on the shore.
 You could bring your own tent or you could rent one for Php 300.
 We opted for the latter.